 MOJ will consider an article that has been presented as an oral presentation or a poster during a scientific meeting.
 Publication as an abstract is also acceptable, unless it contains the same data tables and figures.
 During public health emergencies, sharing or publishing vital information with important implications towards further research, prevention, and treatment of a specific condition may not preclude the material from being considered for publication

 Copying of significant amount of text from previously published material is a form of plagiarism.
+This would include materials (text, images, graphics, audio and video) generated by Artificial Intelligence (AI) tools.
 Citing the original source does not allow the author to duplicate the exact wordings unless they were placed within inverted commas.
 MOJ will subject all submitted papers to Crossref similarity check (based on iThenticate) and those with high similarity index will be scrutinized for plagiarism.

 Authors wishing to include figures (photograph, diagram, drawing, etc.) or tables that have already been published elsewhere are required to obtain written permission from the copyright owner.
 Evidence that such permission has been granted must be submitted together with the manuscript.